 It has an additional switch to control the functionality of the expression pedal, which you can set to control either speed or intensity, making this the most performance-friendly of the products on our list.
 You’ll need to purchase the expression pedal separately though.

 It will suit more expressive performers who like complete control over various aspects of their sound on stage.
 It’s less suited to those who want something super-simple to get started with, though it isn’t difficult to use by any means.

 - There’s an expression pedal input which enables you to control either the intensity or speed with your foot.

 - There’s a flashing LED, so you can easily monitor the speed of the vibe.

-- At higher intensities, sounds can become jerky with this pedal.
+- At higher intensities, sounds can become jerky.

-- The switches are very small and the knobs are close together, which can be fiddly for larger hands and inconvenient in a live situation.
+- The switches are tiny and the knobs are close together, which can be fiddly for larger hands and inconvenient in a live situation.

 - It comes in a sturdy metal case which has a tentacled sea monster design!